 One accessory that we are thrilled to see return is the Media Remote.
 The dedicated remote control for PS5 will help navigate through streaming services and Blu-ray playback.

 Strangely, Sony decided against releasing an official one for PS4, even though it proved popular on the PlayStation 3 before.

 Although Sony was bullish about only including a Blu-ray deck on the PS4 and PS4 Pro, even though the latter is capable of 4K HDR video playback, it has decided to add a full 4K Ultra HD Blu-ray player to the PlayStation 5.
 Better late than never.

 Naturally, the PS5 Digital Edition won't have a drive at all.

 All of the consoles have or will have access to numerous video and music streaming services, with the Pro and PS5 capable of 4K HDR.
 The standard PS4 has HDR capabilties, but is locked to 1080p.

-There is little doubt that the PS5 will make for a big shift in gaming graphics and potential but it is worth considering that, traditionally, the first wave of next-generation games have always been available on the previous generation too.
-And, with such incredible machines already available (just look at The Last of Us Part 2 running on a PS4 or PS4 Pro) you might not feel the itch to upgrade just yet.
+It is clear that the PS5 makes for a big shift in gaming graphics and potential but it is worth considering that, traditionally, the first wave of next-generation games have always been available on the previous generation too.
+They'll look better on PS5, but will play roughly the same..

-Still, the PS5 is shaping up to be a proper powerhouse of a machine, so there is every chance your bank manager is already sweating.
+Still, the PS5 is a proper powerhouse of a machine that is truly futureproof, so there is every chance your bank manager is already sweating.